Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Theoretical Analysis

 \begin{example} \textit{ (Inverting Gradients~\cite{invert_grad}).
 Similar to DLG, \citet{invert_grad} also solves a gradient matching problem for data reconstruction.
 But $L_2$-norm distance is replaced by cosine similarity and a total variation term used to regularize reconstructed data is introduced: $ \hat{x} = \hat{f}^{-1}(g) = \mathop{\arg\min}_{\hat{x}} 1-\frac{<\nabla_{\theta} F_{\theta}(\hat{x}), g>}{|| \nabla_{\theta} F_{\theta}(\hat{x} ||_2 || g ||_2} + TV(x) $. } \end{example}

-\begin{example} \textit{ (Generative Gradient Leakage (GGA)~\cite{gga}).
-GGA optimizes a latent input vector of a generative model to search data whose gradients align well with uploaded gradients.
+\begin{example} \textit{ (Generative Gradient Leakage (GGL)~\cite{gga}).
+GGL optimizes a latent input vector of a generative model to search data whose gradients align well with uploaded gradients.
 Moreover, GGA adds a KL divergence term to avoid too much deviation between the latent vector and the generator's latent distribution: $ \hat{x} = \hat{f}^{-1}(g) = G(z)$, where $z = \mathop{\arg\min}_{x} || \nabla_{\theta} F_{\theta}(G(z)) - g ||_2^2 + KL(z||q)$. $q$ is Gaussian distribution with a mean of 0 and a standard deviation of 1. } \end{example}